tinuva/SDRPlusPlusBrown/docs/index.md

 ## Why fork?

-Main project is very good, so I am standing on the shoulders of the giants (Alexandre Rouma and others) please check it out [by clicking here](http://sdrpp.org).
+Original SDR++ project is very good, so I am standing on the shoulders of the giants (Alexandre Rouma and others) please check it out [by clicking here](http://sdrpp.org).
 My best recommendations.

-However, this fork adds several features which could not find their way into the main project.
+This ***fork adds lots of features that could not, however, find their way into the main project.***
 It has also been observed that addition of some features in this fork improves the chances of same features appearance in the main project!

 SDR++Brown is maintaining all original features from main project, the synchronization of the source code happens on regular basis.